kellim/100-days-of-code/round1.md

 This is my log for the [100 Days of Code](https://www.100daysofcode.com/) challenge that I started on 11/4/18.

+## Day 85 Feb 11, 2019

+**PROGRESS:**

+Worked through the second section of Node Fundamentals course on Treehouse.
+Also checked out Codecademy's new Node course and decided it wasn't for me.

+Looked for an API I could use to request data from and made a practice request in Node using the [Deck of Cards](https://deckofcardsapi.com/) API.

+## Day 84 Feb 10, 2019

+**PROGRESS:**

+Worked through first section of Node Fundamentals course on Treehouse.

+## Day 83 Feb 9, 2019

+**PROGRESS:**

+Spent a lot of time trying to figure out the best way to learn Node.js and Express in more depth so I can use it to create apps.
+Continued to practice what I'd learned so far in the Node.js Crash Course and looked at Node documentation to try out other things.

+## Day 82 Feb 8, 2019

+**PROGRESS:**

+Reviewed my notes from the Node.js Crash course and practiced what I'd learned so far (without having learned Express yet).
+Read some articles about linked lists as well.

+## Day 81 Feb 7, 2019

+**PROGRESS:**

+Watched the second half of the Node.js Crash Course and took notes.
+Also worked on more practice problems from chapters 1 and 2 of Cracking the Coding Interview.

+## Day 80 Feb 6, 2019

+**PROGRESS:**

+Watched half of the Node.js Crash Course and took notes.
+Also worked on algorithm practice problems from chapters 1 and 2 of Cracking the Coding Interview.

+## Day 79 Feb 5, 2019

+**PROGRESS:**

+Continued to work on Cracking the Coding Interview chapter 2 (Linked Lists) practice problems.

+## Day 78 Feb 4, 2019

+**PROGRESS:**

+Reviewed Chapter 2 of Cracking the Coding Interview (Linked Lists) and worked on practice problems from the chapter.

+## Day 77 Feb 3, 2019

+**PROGRESS:**

+Continued to work on Cracking the Coding Interview Chapter 1 (Arrays and Strings) problems.

+## Day 76 Feb 2, 2019

+**PROGRESS:**

+Reviewed Chapter 1 of the Cracking the Coding Interview book (Arrays and Strings) and worked on a few practice questions.

 ## Day 75 Feb 1, 2019

 **PROGRESS:**